 Following any Revaluation of commercial property, the VOA will publish the new Rateable Value for every commercial property across the country in a Rating List.
 Business rates are calculated against the Rateable Value, which represents the rental value of a property, at around 43 – 45% of the Rateable Value.
 Business rates are therefore one of the largest overheads any organisation will have to pay.

-On the 1st of April 2010, the Revaluation saw many Rateable Values rise significantly, consequently increasing property overheads for many businesses across the country.
+On the 1 April 2017, the Revaluation saw many Rateable Values rise significantly, consequently increasing property overheads for many businesses across the country.
+But even where a business has experienced a drop in rates, the valuation could still be incorrect and the Ratable Value can be challenged to ensure that it is both accurate and fair.
 Based upon comparable data and industry insight, CVS believes that many businesses could make substantial savings by appealing their current Rateable Value.

 Want to know more about how we can help?
 Click through to find out more: